 Are you planning your wedding rehearsal dinner and wondering if you need to prepare a traditional guest seating chart?
 The short answer is: It's entirely up to you!
 For both rehearsal dinners and wedding receptions, having an official seating chart or personalized table settings is completely optional, although both certainly have benefits.

 Read on to determine if a seating chart is right for your rehearsal dinner, and get tips on where to seat your guests if you assign seats.

 Should I Assign Seats at My Rehearsal Dinner?

-For a dinner with a larger group in a more formal setting—say, a restaurant's private dining room or a space you've bought out completely—table assignments will ensure every guest has a place to sit and will make it easier to share meal selections with your venue if you requested those from guests in advance.
-The use of place cards is totally up to you, but you'll definitely want to pick the two best seats in the house for the bride and groom!
-It can also be a really nice touch with a smaller group that's seated at one large table to put in the thought of giving each guest a designated seat.
+For a dinner with a larger group in a more formal setting—say, a restaurant's private dining room or a space you've bought out completely—table assignments, if not seating assignments, will ensure every guest has a place to sit.
+Plus, it will make it easier to share meal selections with your venue if you requested those from guests in advance.

 If you're tight on space, you'll also want table assignments.
 Without them, guests will spread out on their own, and typically, they won't fill up every table to capacity, meaning you'll need to provide more tables.
 If you're tight on space, assign tables.